DW-Adventure-Pack/the-backyard/README.md

 - `archive` – An archive of each post in the saga. *For posterity!*

-- `outline` – A succint outline of each page in the story. *Use this to catch up to speed with new developments in the story.*
+- `outline` – A succint outline of each page in the story, also in AsciiDoc format. *Use this to catch up to speed with new developments in the story.*